J'son (character): Inhumans vol. 3

 Jason is part of the Spartoi race, distant relatives of the Shi'ar who separated from them millions of years ago.
 He is the only son of Emperor Eson, and therefore is prince and sole heir to the throne.
 Rejecting his idealism, the ruling Council of Ministers prevent J'son from taking the throne.
 When Ronan the Accuser of the Kree empire forces the Inhuman Royal Family to attempt to assassinate Shi'ar empress Lilandra Neramani, J'son is accused of being part of the plot.
 For this, he is banished and deemed unworthy of the throne.

 Powers and abilities

 J'son uses Spartax weapons and under his Mister Knife persona, wields a fortress capable of destroying planets.

 In other media

-J'son appears in Guardians of the Galaxy, voiced by Jonathan Frakes.
+J'son appears in the animated series Guardians of the Galaxy, voiced by Jonathan Frakes.
 This version is an ally of Thanos and the leader of the Universal Believers, who he brainwashed into serving him.